-Accident Guide in ArizonaCompare Car Insurance Rates in 3 Easy Steps
+Accident Guide in ArizonaCompare Car Insurance Quotes in 3 Steps

 No one likes to think about being in an accident.
 But unfortunately, it's a situation that you might face―possibly numerous times.
 So you should be aware of what Arizona law requires you to do if you're in an accident.